e-schultz/not-a-robot-vault/daily/fragments/202101 My Last Teaching Engagement - storydump.md

 And, I learned from this.

-I had taken notes from Gregs workshop earlier - and I was trying to find them, but wasn't able to - but thats when I ended up re-reading Teaching Tech Together.
+I had taken notes from Gregs workshop earlier - and I was trying to find them, but wasn't able to - but thats when I ended up re-reading [[Teaching Tech Together]].

 I had fallen into a bit of the [expert blind spot](https://teachtogether.tech/en/index.html#g:expert-blind-spot)[^ebs]
 [^ebs]: [[expert blind spot]]